Self-managed super funds (SMSFs)

 - Greater investment flexibility: You can have more control over how and when you acquire and sell your investments.
 If you commit time to your SMSF, you can adapt to market changes quickly.

-- You can have an additional three members in your SMSF: By having more members in your SMSF, you may be able to invest in opportunities that wouldn't be available if you were investing on your own.
-You may also have greater flexibility with your estate planning needs.
+- You can have an additional three others in your SMSF: By having more members in your SMSF, you may be able to invest in opportunities that wouldn't be available if you were investing on your own.
+They can also offer greater flexibility with your estate planning needs.

 - Effective tax management: You’ll have control and flexibility over your investment decisions.
 You'll also have the ability and means to consider tax consequences when managing them.